Day 1 Santiago - Pucon

 Double/twin Single Supplement

-All flights are with economy scheduled airlines, Lan Chile, Lan Argentina & Aerolineas Argentinas.
+All flights are economy class with scheduled airlines, Latam & Aerolineas Argentinas.

-All flights are booked by Latin Link and all LAN flights are eligible for Qantas Frequent Flyer Points.
+All flights are booked by Latin Link and all Latam flights are eligible for Qantas Frequent Flyer Points.

 Optional - Extension to the spectacular Iguacu Falls - from NZ$950 per person